bwnyasse/gde-ideations/01_comet/README.md

 ### Setting Up Your Environment

+To use Comet's AI-powered features, you need to set up environment variables for API authentication.
 To keep your API key secure and not hard-coded in your application, you should use environment variables.
 Here's how to set up your `.env` file:

-1. In the root directory of your project, create a file named `.env`.
-2. Open the `.env` file in a text editor and add the following line:
+1. Create a `.env` file in the project root.

+2. Add the following lines to your `.env` file:

-    GENERATIVE_AI_API_KEY=<your API key>
+    GEMINI_AI_API_KEY=<your Gemini API key>
+    OAUTH_CLIENT_ID=<your OAuth client ID>
+    OAUTH_CLIENT_SECRET=<your OAuth client secret>

+3. Replace placeholders with your actual keys and credentials.

 ## Usage